 Item: A two-year manpower reduction-for Fiscal Years 1970 and 1971-is estimated at 1,321,708.
 This equals 1.6 percent of all those who are currently in the nation's work force.
 More than half of the projected cutback will come directly off the department's payroll.
 A total of 551,296 military and 130,412 civilian personnel will be dropped.
 Defense spokesmen say they hope these people will help ease the tight labor market and pressure on wages, thus contributing to the war on inflation.
 Added to this is an estimated 640,000 contractor employees.
-This figure is based on reports from 386 plants that turn out a little less than half the total production used by the Defense Department.
+This figure is based on reports from 386 plants (Continued on following page)

--Garner in the Washington Star, by permission "This one's on me!"
+-Garner in the Washington Star, by permission

+"This one's on me!"